• Skip to secondary menu

 Pros

 This one didn’t quite make it under the £200 category like Zanussi above because it’s got a bigger freezer space.
-But it’s still a great fridge freezer, freezes quickly, keeps your food cold and enough space for two people.
+But it’s still a great fridge freezer, freezes quickly, keeps your food cold, and has enough space for two people.

 One thing is that the fridge door can be a little hard to open, this is good really because it means it has a good seal to keep the cold in but it can be a little annoying.